TCM Body Clock: Why Do We Wake Up or Feel Ill at a Certain Time of Day?

 - Low Self-esteem

-TCM considers the Spleen the most important digestive organ, so even a late breakfast will be digested easily.
-On the other hand, this is also the time when allergies can show up the strongest because the Spleen is busy working with the Liver and your immune system.
-A healthy spleen produces antibodies when there is an infection and constantly watches the blood for invaders.
-Illness during this time can mean your spleen is deficient, or you are worrying/having self esteem issues.
-The spleen is also aided by ginger tea (Lily’s solution to everything!)
+TCM considers the “Spleen” the most important digestive organ, so even a late breakfast will be digested easily.
+(Note that this is NOT the classic Western view of the actual physical organ we refer to as the spleen.
+TCM uses the word “Spleen” to describe the process of digestion itself, including blood sugar management and the release of digestive enzymes from the pancreas).
+On the other hand, this is also the time when allergies can show up the strongest because the “Spleen” is busy working with the Liver and your immune system.
+In western terms, a healthy spleen produces antibodies when there is an infection and constantly watches the blood for invaders.
+Illness during this time can mean your “Spleen” is deficient, or you are worrying/having self esteem issues.
+The spleen is also aided by ginger tea, the all encompassing stomach cure! 😉

 11am – 1pm : Heart Time